savannstm/rvpacker-txt-rs/README.md

           Example: --disable-processing=maps,other,system.
           [Allowed values: maps, other, system, plugins] -r, --romanize
-          When reading: If you parsing text from a Japanese game, that contains symbols like 「」, which are just the Japanese quotation marks, it automatically replaces these symbols by their roman equivalents. (in this case, "")
+          If you parsing text from a Japanese game, that contains symbols like 「」, which are just the Japanese quotation marks, it automatically replaces these symbols by their roman equivalents (in this case, "").
+This flag will automatically be used when writing if you parsed game text with it.
-          When writing: Only use this flag if you've read text with it, to correctly write all files.
-      --disable-custom-parsing
+      --disable-custom-processing
-          Disables built-in custom parsing for some games.
+          Disables built-in custom processing, implemented for some games.
+This flag will automatically be used when writing if you parsed game text with it.
   -l, --language <LANGUAGE>
           Sets the localization of the tool to the selected language.
           Example: --language en.